niratori/niratori/README.md

 ---

-## 🧠 Sobre Mim
+## 🧠 About Me

-Sou um entusiasta de **Cibersegurança** focado em entender as vulnerabilidades além da superfície.
-Atualmente, estudo na **LionsDevs**, onde aprimoro minha lógica de programação e aprendo JavaScript.
+I am a **Cybersecurity** enthusiast focused on understanding vulnerabilities beneath the surface.
+I am currently studying at **LionsDevs**, where I am enhancing my programming logic and learning JavaScript.

-Meu interesse vai além do software; busco compreender a segurança em nível de hardware, comunicações sem fio e sistemas móveis, integrando esses conhecimentos com arquiteturas modernas em Nuvem.
+My interest goes beyond software; I seek to comprehend security at the hardware level, wireless communications, and mobile systems, integrating this knowledge with modern Cloud architectures.

 ---

-## 🎯 Estudos & Foco
+## 🎯 Studies & Focus

-- 🛡️ **Pentesting & Cloud:** Testes de invasão em aplicações web e proteção de infraestruturas escaláveis (AWS/Azure).
+- 🛡️ **Pentesting & Cloud:** Penetration testing in web applications and securing scalable infrastructures (AWS/Azure).
-- 📡 **Wireless Hacking:** Estudo de protocolos de rede sem fio, análise de pacotes e vulnerabilidades em redes Wi-Fi.
+- 📡 **Wireless Hacking:** Studying wireless network protocols, packet analysis, and Wi-Fi network vulnerabilities.
-- 📱 **Android Security:** Exploração de vulnerabilidades em apps, análise de permissões e segurança do ecossistema mobile.
+- 📱 **Android Security:** Exploring vulnerabilities in apps, permission analysis, and mobile ecosystem security.
-- 🛠️ **Hardware Hacking:** Curiosidade técnica em entender como dispositivos físicos podem ser explorados e protegidos.
+- 🛠️ **Hardware Hacking:** Technical curiosity in understanding how physical devices can be exploited and protected.
-- 💻 **Automation:** Desenvolvimento de scripts em **Python** e outras linguagens para automação de tarefas de segurança.
+- 💻 **Automation:** Developing scripts in **Python** and other languages to automate security tasks.

 ---

-## ⚙️ Tecnologias & Ferramentas
+## ⚙️ Technologies & Tools

 <div align="center">
   <p>